 Rape being one of the prime causes of honour killings must be punishable and not mixed with Zina unless and until witnessed by four men.
 Any false accusations in the cases would lead to certain punishment too.

 Despite the fact that this law focused on key measurements leading to honour killing the phenomenon itself was not directly addressed.
 It still lacked the enforcement required to help achieve drastic fall down of honour killings in the country.

 The act of anti-honor killing law in 2011:

 In 2011 another amendment was made in the act of 2006 which did not primarily base on honour killing but ultimately lead to its diminish.

 As per the act of 2011:

-The brief amendment did somehow help in lowering the estimate of honour killings in the society as for the executors of honour killing attaining benefits and prevention from the punishment by offering woman was at a risk and ultimately lead to lesser-known honour killing crimes.
+The brief amendment did somehow help in lowering the estimate of honor killings in the society as for the executors of honor killing attaining benefits and prevention from the punishment by offering woman was at a risk and ultimately lead to lesser-known honor killing crimes.

 The major achievement of the law was the strengthening of women’s protection against violence.
 The law was introduced as a safeguard of woman’s right and the covered the basic loopholes of the previous laws made for protection for a woman against violence.

 - A lifetime or at least 14 years of imprisonment depending directly on the context of murder will be mandatory for anyone executing the action in the name of honour despite the fact that the accused have been forgiven by the victims family.